mostaphaRoudsari/ladybug-primer/text/components/Photovoltaics_Performance_Metrics.md

 #### Inputs
 * ##### PVsurface [Required]
-- Input planar Surface (not polysurface) on which the PV modules will be applied.
+- Input planar Grasshopper/Rhino Surface (not a polysurface) on which the PV modules will be applied.
 If you have a polysurface, explode it (using "Deconstruct Brep" component) and then feed its Faces(F) output to _PVsurface.
-Surface normal should be faced towards the sun. - Or input surface Area, in square meters (example: "100"). - Or input PV system size (nameplate DC power rating), in kiloWatts at standard test conditions (example: "4 kw").
+Surface normal should be faced towards the sun. - Or create the Surface based on initial PV system size by using "PV SWH system size" component.
 * ##### PVsurfacePercent [Optional]
 The percentage of surface which will be used for PV modules (range 0-100). - Some countries and states, have local codes which limit the portion of the roof, which can be covered by crystalline silicon modules.
 For example, this may include having setbacks(distances) of approximatelly 90cm from side and top edges of a roof, as a fire safety regulation. - If not supplied, default value of 100 (all surface area will be covered in PV modules) is used.
-* ##### moduleActiveAreaPercent [Optional]
-Percentage of the module's area excluding module framing and gaps between cells.  - If not supplied, default value of 90(%) will be used.
-* ##### moduleEfficiency [Optional]
-The ratio of energy output from the PV module to input energy from the sun.
-It ranges from 0 to 100 (%). - If not defined, default value of 15(%) will be used.
-* ##### lifetime [Optional]
+* ##### PVmoduleSettings [Optional]
-Life expectancy of a PV module.
-In years. - If not supplied default value of 30 (years) will be used.
+Script variable PhotovoltaicsPerformanceMetrics
 * ##### ACenergyPerHour [Required]
 Import "ACenergyPerYear" output data from "Photovoltaics surface" component.
 In kWh.
 * ##### totalRadiationPerHour [Required]